Early Years Foundation Stage Profile

 All registered early years providers are required to complete an Early Years Foundation Stage (EYFS) profile for each child at the end of the academic year in which he or she reaches the age of five.
 The primary purpose is to provide year 1 teachers with reliable and accurate information about each child's level of development as they reach the end of EYFS, enabling the teacher to plan an effective, responsive and appropriate curriculum that will meet all children's needs.
 Assessment, based on observation of children's learning and development, is an integral part of the EYFS.

 The Early Years Foundation Stage (EYFS) Profile exemplification materials set out the national standard for the level of learning and development expected at the end of the EYFS.

 The exemplification materials should help:

-It includes information about how and why EYFS assessments should be carried out and guidance on how to complete an EYFS Profile; recording children's attainment; and making accurate and reliable judgements about EYFS attainment.
+This contains important information for all early years professionals on assessing children's attainment .
+Includes information about how and why EYFS assessments should be carried out and guidance on how to complete an EYFS Profile; recording children's attainment; and making accurate and reliable judgments about EYFS attainment.

-Statutory guidance including completing the EYFS Profile, moderating the profile and reporting and using the results.
-Download here
+Statutory guidance including completing the EYFS Profile, moderating the profile and reporting and using the results

 Resources to support EYFSP moderation:

 There are a range of supporting resources that can be downloaded as follows:

 There are a range of tools which you may wish to use to summarise children’s progress throughout the EYFS (Birth to 5) as follows: